 Their 4th studio album, Danger Days The True Lives of the Fabulous Killjoys, was set in California 2019 (but came out in 2010).
 It’s set in the desert of a post-apocalypse world where Better Living Industries have taken over what’s left of the world.
 BL/ind run a regime where emotions and individuality are forbidden, which is why the Killjoys live in the desert and fight against them.
 Think 1984 meets Mad Max.

 The diner from their Na Na Na video was the Four Acre movie set in the Californian desert.
-Lady Gaga and Beyonce also filmed Telephone there AND Avril Lavigne’s Rock n Roll was a pretty blatant knockoff of the Na Na Na video, and also shot in the same place.
+Lady Gaga and Beyonce also filmed Telephone there AND Avril Lavigne’s Rock n’ Roll was also shot in the same place.

 I really really wanted to do this in 2019, but I unfortunately couldn’t go to California that year, so my inner 14-year old is devastated.

 California is technically the home to all things Disney.
 Not only is their headquarters in Burbank, but most movies are recorded and animated in California too.
-However, this isn’t the big Disney attraction California has.
-The state is home to Disneyland and Pixar Pier.
 Although Disney isn’t alternative, I’d still consider Disney during Halloween to be one of these alternative things to do in California.
+After all, a lot of Disney adults are goth.

 Pixar Pier and Paradise Gardens Park is at the Disney California Adventure.
 Although it’s technically not a pier but a waterside area, but it was based on the old Victorian boardwalks in California.